 We went down for dinner.
 Now, I’ll say that even at this point, my expectations of this place were exceeded.
 I forgot to mention in the last paragraph, the view we had from our room.
 There was a sliding glass door from the room to the balcony.
 At the time it was dusk and the balcony had the view of some lake, along with the garden right outside the inn.
 Now it was possibly partially due to the fact that it was dusk and the water looked all shimmery and gorgeous, but I thought to myself that this is probably the best view I’ve ever seen from a hotel room.
 Not to mention we had a private bath on our balcony too?!
 Like damn.

 So yeah, I wasn’t even expecting that – our room and view were a nice upgrade from my lackluster hotel room back in Kawasaki.
 But the dinner?!
 Holy crap.
 It was a six-course meal, complete with all the weird shit you would expect to see in a fancy Japanese six-course meal.
 Octopus (not bad, surprisingly), squid (also surprisingly fine), sea urchin (fucking DISGUSTING!), entire mystery fish which I didn’t realize had bones everywhere (ow), sushi, “omi beef” which the waiter said was one of the highest quality beefs ever (and judging by how it tasted I totally believe him), and this weird jelly dessert thing which was just ok.
 It was a funny scene because we were all wearing t-shirts and we felt like we should be distinguished old people wearing expensive suits or something, being in this fancy atmosphere.
-Also notably, Q got moderately drunk which was pretty funny (although I don’t think she was in the greatest mood so maybe I shouldn’t say that).
 Also the staff, particularly the male waiter (some name starting with a D, don’t remember) were clearly extremely professional.
 The waiter was funny, personable, and talked with us for a bit.
 We were all really impressed with how great he was as a waiter.
 We later joked that he’s probably a huge jerk in real life.
 But I suppose we’ll never know for sure.

 After dinner it was time for the public bath, which is apparently a common thing to do at Ryokans.
 P, C and I got into kimonos.
 I did feel a little funny in one.
 We went down to the public bath and showered in preparation.
 Now, when you’re at these baths you have to get totally naked which I was a bit hesitant about, but it turned out to be no big deal.
 There was an inside part and an outside part.
 The inside part was HOT!
 It was pleasant at first but after about 5 minutes I started feeling dizzy so I had to get out.
 The outside part though, was amazing all around.
 The air temperature outside was cool, and after being in the hot spring thing for like 10 minutes it felt SO NICE to get out and feel the cool air, with the slight breeze that was there, and sit on one of those beach chairs.
-I did wish that we could see more stars, but I really can’t complain, it was pretty 10/10, seeing more stars just would’ve made it 11/10.
+I did wish that we could see more stars, but I really can’t complain, it was still a 10/10 experience.
 Afterwards the three of us wandered around slowly, just reflecting on how nice the experience was.
 We also found some popsicles in a cooler!